How Do I Know What Makes Pearl Jewelry Expensive?

 Cultured vs. Natural Pearls

-The price of pearl jewelry is determined by factors such as pearl type, size, luster, surface quality, shape, color, nacre thickness, and origin.
-Whether you're looking for a genuine pearl necklace for wedding gift or a unique pearl jewelry gift for her, understanding these elements can help guide your decision.
+The price of pearl jewelry is influenced by type, size, luster, surface quality, shape, color, nacre thickness, and origin.
+Whether you’re choosing a genuine pearl necklace for a wedding gift, unique pearl jewelry gifts for her, or minimalist pearl earrings for everyday wear, understanding these factors ensures you invest in quality and timeless elegance.